rhomobile/rhomobile-docs/docs/en/5.0.0/rhoconnect/deploying.md

     :::text
     deb http://rhoconnect.s3.amazonaws.com/packages/deb rhoconnect main

-**NOTE: If you want to get the package with cool new features from the Beta repository, then define repo url as `http://rhoconnect.s3.amazonaws.com/beta-packages/deb`**
+> Note: If you want to get the package with cool new features from the Beta repository, then define repo url as `http://rhoconnect.s3.amazonaws.com/beta-packages/deb`

 Once the repo is added apt-get needs to be updated: